huangchaoxing/huangchaoxing.github.io/_pages/about.md

  **News**
+   * 2023/10 One paper is accepted to Physics in Medicine & Biology(IF = 3.5, Acceptance Rate = 33%).
    * 2023/04 One paper is accepted to EMBC 2023 (Oral)
    * 2022/11 One paper is accepted to Physics in Medicine & Biology(IF = 4.174, Acceptance Rate = 34%).
    * 2022/03 One paper is accepted to MIDL 2022 (Poster)